llvm/mlir-www/website/content/getting_started/TestingGuide.md

 When adding new tests, strive to follow these two key rules:

 1. **Follow the existing naming and whitespace style.**
-   - This applies when modifying existing test files.
+   - This applies when modifying existing test files that follow a particular convention, as it likely fits the context.
 2. **Consistently document the edge case being tested.**
    - Clearly state what makes this test unique and how it complements other similar tests.